bc-anaisabel/juniperus_paper/bin/README.md

 [2_Assign_trophic_mode.md](https://github.com/bc-anaisabel/juniperus_paper/tree/master/bin/2_Assign_trophic_mode.md): instructions for manually assigning taxonomy and trophic mode to OTUs that could not be identified beyond Order (or higher up in taxonomy rank) by AMPtk with the UNITE database.

-If you edited your file to add the new taxonomic and trophic assigments, you will need to go your edited *.txt* file to a *.biom* file:
+- ## Step 3: If you edited your file as in Step 2, you will need to change your edited *.txt* file to a *.biom* file:

 [3_Convert_txt_to_biom.md](https://github.com/bc-anaisabel/juniperus_paper/tree/master/bin/3_Convert_txt_to_biom.md): instructions for manually converting the edited **[2_taxonomy.txt](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data/2_taxonomy.txt)** into **[4_new_tax.biom](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data/4_new_tax.biom)**, the file that you will be able to use in R with *phyloseq* package.

 In my case I edited added a two more categories to the taxonomy line, so in my[2_taxonomy.txt](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data/2_taxonomy.txt) file I used the following abbreviations to denote mycorrhizal category (t) and trophic category(a):

-t__myc = mycorrhizal fungi;
+- t__myc = mycorrhizal fungi;

 	a__ecm = ectomycorrhizal;

 	a__am = arbuscular mycorrhizal;

 	a__otro = mycorrhizal fungi other than ectomycorrhizal or arbuscular;

 	a__unknown = mycorrhizal but not identified to a mycorrhizal category

-t__nomyc = non-mycorrhizal fungi;
+- t__nomyc = non-mycorrhizal fungi;

 	a__sap = saprophytic;

 	a__endo = endophytic;

 	a__par = parasitic;

 	a__lic = lichen;

 	a__unknown = unknown category of non-mycorrhizal fungi

-t__unknown = fungi that could not be identified either as mycorrhizal or non-mycorrhizal
+- t__unknown = fungi that could not be identified either as mycorrhizal or non-mycorrhizal

-Once I converted this .txt file to [4_new_tax.biom](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data/4_new_tax.biom) all of my taxonomic information included those categories.
-So throught the following R scripts you'll run into those abbreviations when I am trying to group and plot specific groups of fungi.
+Once I converted the *.txt* file to the biom file: [4_new_tax.biom](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data/4_new_tax.biom), all of my taxonomic information included the listed fungal categories.
+So throught the following **R scripts** you'll run into those abbreviations when I am trying to group and plot specific groups of fungi.

-## C) R scripts
+- ## Step 4: R scripts
 Use in number order to run alpha- and beta- diversity analyses as follows:
   * 4_Filter_otu_table.R : filtering otu table
   * 5_Juniperus_Alpha_Diversity.R: performing alpha diversity analysis